 Before turning to the details of the Plan, the Debtor believes it is appropriate to discuss the alternatives to that Plan.
 These alternatives are the benchmarks against which the Debtor believes its Plan should be evaluated.
-The Debtor believes that the alternatives to the Plan are: (a) an orderly liquidation of the Debtor's Assets in the context of this Chapter 11 case; or (b) liquidation of the assets in a proceeding under Chapter 7 of the Bankruptcy Code, with the liquidation overseen by a Chapter 7 trustee appointed pursuant to the Code.
+The Debtor believes that the alternatives to the Plan are: (a) an orderly liquidation of the Debtor's Assets in the context of this Chapter 11 case, a course of action that, upon information and belief, the Committee believes should be pursued; or (b) liquidation of the assets in a proceeding under Chapter 7 of the Bankruptcy Code, with the liquidation overseen by a Chapter 7 trustee appointed pursuant to the Code.
 It is important to note that there is absolutely no guarantee that management would remain to oversee an orderly liquidation if the Plan is rejected.
-In fact, the Debtor believes it likely that the case would likely convert to a Chapter 7 liquidation overseen by a trustee.
+In fact, the Debtor believes it likely that the case would convert to a Chapter 7 liquidation overseen by a trustee.
+Moreover, the Mill has been exposed to various buyers for lengthy period of time and no binding offers to purchase the same have been made.
+Accordingly, the Debtor believes that any auction would result in a sale of the mill for a relatively de minimis amount, which would likely result in no dividend whatsoever to the general unsecured creditors (and possibly less than full payment to all secured creditors and priority unsecured creditors).
 Regardless, the distribution of the net proceeds thereof to secured, priority, and unsecured creditors would occur in the order of priority and manner provided in the Bankruptcy Code.